MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/OtherLearningOptions.md

 - https://www.frontendmentor.io - Web page challenges.

 - https://leetcode.com - Algorithms and problem solving.
 Good for preparing for coding interviews.

+- https://www.codingame.com - Basically the same as leetcode, but more of a video game.

 - https://www.coursera.org - Extra lessons in different computer science topics that grant you certificates and/or college credit.
 You have to pay for most though.
 I'd recommend taking an [Algorithms course](https://www.coursera.org/learn/algorithms-part1) or a [UX Design course](https://www.coursera.org/professional-certificates/google-ux-design)